ashutoshmjain/gita/src/mathuraChap15.md

 `Dashraj` bowed to the king for the longest time.
 He straightened up after many requests from the king and then sat on the ground right near `Shantanu's` legs.
 King stood up and with his arms he lifted `Dashraj` and showed him a seat.
 He ordered the best wine for he knew `Dashraj` loved to indulge. `Dashraj` was already feeling thirsty for his mind had over-clocked since afternoon ever-since the horseman showed up.

+### Research and Notes
+[^pearl]: Since a lotus flower stays up above dirt and water, a droplet may retain it's own if it was held in a silky lotus flower.
+A good outcome from droplet's standpoint.